 (2) Supplies and services already acquired under the predecessor contract shall remain solely under that contract for purposes of Government inspection, acceptance, payment, and closeout; and

-(B) Follow the procedures at (c).
+(B) Follow the procedures at PGI 204.1601 (c).

 204.1603 Procedures.

 (a) Elements of a PIID.
 DoD-issued PIIDs are thirteen characters in length.
 Use only alpha-numeric characters, as prescribed in FAR 4.1603 and this subpart.
 Do not use the letter I or O in any part of the PIID.